filviu/blog/content/posts/2009/2009-08-14-my-favourite-microcontroler.md

   - temp_on

 ---
 My favourite microcontroler for now is PIC16F887.
 I will soon try to build some projects using the 18F series, but for now my Nixi clock and planned LED cube I will use th e16F887.
-No, I didn&#8217;t gave up, I plan to start work on the nixie projects ASAP.
+No, I didn't gave up, I plan to start work on the nixie projects ASAP.

 <table id="tblParams" style="border-collapse: collapse" border="0" cellspacing="0" cellpadding="1">
   <tr class="GridItem" align="Center">